 Using Google Docs Auto Formatting to generate Fraction

 By default, Google Docs is preformatted as long as the default formatting is not changed.
-Which the help of this auto-format you can just use a forward slash between the numerator and denominator and then press enter or space bar and it will auto-format and you can edit both numerator and denominator variable /number.
+With the help of this auto-format, you can just use a forward slash between the numerator and denominator and then press enter or space bar and it will auto-format and you can edit both the numerator and denominator variable /number.

 For example, when you type 1/2 and press the space bar or enter, it will auto-format and the final result looks like what you see in your book.